 The Thrivent Moderately Aggressive Allocation Fund typically invests in more than a dozen different asset groups.
 The largest group has been large capitalization U.S. stocks, which typically accounts for about a third of the Fund’s total assets.
 The Fund also invests in several other equity groups, including international, small cap, mid cap, and “opportunistic equity” (such as natural resources stocks or real estate investment trusts).
 Bonds and other debt instruments make up the balance of portfolio assets, led by securitized debt, investment grade credit, short-term bonds and cash, and government bonds.
 Other bond instruments include high yield bonds, floating-rate bank loans and international debt.

-The diversification of these asset allocation funds makes them less volatile than the performance of a single equity category, such as a fund that invest in mid-cap stocks.
+The diversification of these asset allocation funds makes them less volatile than the performance of a single equity category, such as a fund that invest primarily in mid-cap stocks.
 Although the more conservative portfolios would tend to have lower potential returns over the long-term, their losses tend to be more modest and less frequent than the more aggressive investments.

 Gauging Volatility and Risk

 To gauge volatility, investors often use a metric known as “beta.”
 Beta is a statistical measure of the volatility, or market risk, of an investment compared to a benchmark.
 The lower the beta, the lower the volatility of the investment compared with the benchmark.

 The S&P 500 composite index is considered a beta baseline, with a beta of 1.0.
 Anything over 1.0 is considered more volatile or risky than the market and anything under 1.0 is considered less volatile and less risky.
-Over the recent three-year period through September 30, 2016, the Thrivent Moderately Aggressive Allocation Fund – Class S had a beta of 0.79, which indicated that it was 21% less volatile than the S&P 500 during that period.
+For example, over a recent three-year period through December 31, 2017, the Thrivent Moderately Aggressive Allocation Fund – Class S had a beta of 0.79, which indicated that it was 21% less volatile than the S&P 500 during that period.

 In addition to the Thrivent Moderately Aggressive Allocation Fund, Thrivent also manages three other asset allocation funds, giving investors with moderately conservative to aggressive risk tolerances the opportunity to choose a portfolio suited to their objectives and threshold for risk: